fingerskier/manthra/README.md

 	reprise: George Soros

+Anyone can make a mistake, but the fool perseveres in error.
+	Cicero

 The most improper job of any man, even saints (who at any rate were at least unwilling to take it on), is bossing other men.
 Not one in a million is fit for it, and least of all those who seek the opportunity.
 	J.R.R.
 Tolkien